HIV/AIDS in Nicaragua

-With only 0.2 percent of the adult population estimated to be HIV-positive, Nicaragua has one of the lowest HIV prevalence rates in Central America.
+Nicaragua has 0.2 percent of the adult population estimated to be HIV-positive.
+Nicaragua has one of the lowest HIV prevalence rates in Central America.

+History

 HIV was first detected in Nicaragua in 1987, after concentrated epidemics had been reported in other Central American nations.
 The onset of the epidemic was likely delayed by Nicaragua’s 10-year civil war and the U.S.-led economic blockade, both of which left the country isolated for several years.
 Relative control over commercial sex work, low infection rates among injecting drug users, and a ban on the commercial sale of blood also slowed HIV transmission.

+Dynamics

-However, the country is at risk of a broader epidemic because of social conditions such as multiple sex partners, gender inequality, and widespread poverty.
+Nicaragua is at risk of a broader epidemic because of social conditions such as multiple sex partners, gender inequality, and widespread poverty.
 Many people are unaware of their HIV status and could unwittingly spread the disease.
 UNAIDS estimates Nicaragua has 7,300 HIV-positive people, nearly half of whom were identified over the past three years.

 Sexual activity is the primary mode of HIV transmission in Nicaragua.
 Unprotected heterosexual intercourse is reported to account for 72 percent of HIV infections, and unprotected sex between men is estimated to account for 26 percent, according to UNAIDS.
 However, it is likely that the former is over-reported and the latter under-reported because of stigma and discrimination (S&D) against homosexuals.
 HIV prevalence among men who have sex with men (MSM) is significantly higher (7.6 percent) than among sex workers or the general population.

 A 2002 study reported by UNAIDS demonstrated that infection levels among MSM were 38 times higher than among the general population.
 The latest study on HIV among commercial sex workers reported by UNAIDS demonstrated a prevalence of only 0.2 percent in that group.
-As of September 2005, more than half of reported HIV cases occurred among 20- to 39-year-olds, according to Nicaragua’s 2006 United Nations General Assembly Special Session on HIV report.
+As of September 2005, more than half of reported HIV cases occurred among 20- to 39-year-olds, in Nicaragua’s 2006 United Nations General Assembly Special Session on HIV report.

 Factors that put Nicaraguans at risk include early sexual debut; social pressures for males to have multiple sexual partners and take sexual risks; widespread poverty; women’s and girls’ inability to negotiate when and under what circumstances to have sex or use condoms; gender-based violence; and sexual abuse of women and girls.
 Compounding these factors, access to HIV/AIDS services and information is limited in much of the country due to budgetary priorities and limitations.
 Moreover, conservative religious and social values make it difficult to talk about sex and ways to protect oneself from disease or unwanted pregnancy.